stashed/docs/docs/guides/cli/kubectl-plugin/index.md

 ### Debug Operator

-To show version related information and operator logs
+This command is used to show version related information and operator logs.

 **Example:**